mavam/trac-hub/README.md

 **trac-hub** converts [trac](http://trac.edgewall.org/) tickets into github issues.
-To this end, it accesses trac's underlying database and copies over milestones, creates tickets, and finally replays the change history of each individual ticket.
+To this end, it accesses trac's underlying database and copies over milestones, creates tickets, and replays the change history of each ticket.

 Synopsis
 --------

-Let's consider `user/test` the test repository for this example.
-Copy the [example YAML configuration](config.yaml.example) and adapt it as needed:
+Copy the [example YAML configuration](config.yaml.example) and adapt it as
+needed:

     cp config.yaml.example config.yaml
     vim config.yaml

-Thereafter simply run `trac-hub` with the YAML config as follows:
+Thereafter just invoke `trac-hub`:

+    ./trac-hub

+By default, trac-hub assumes the file `config.yaml` in the same directory as the script.
+You can also specify the configuration file on the command line:

-    ./trac-hub -c config.yaml
+    ./trac-hub -c foo.yaml

-You can also add the `-v` flag for more verbose output.
+Add the `-v` flag for more verbose output:

+    ./trac-hub -v

+To resume the migration at a given trac ticket ID, use `-s`:

+    ./trac-hub -s 42

-**Note**: when converting your trac setup to github, it is prudent to first try the migration into a test repository, and if this worked out fine, then parameterize the script to point to the real repository.
+*Note*: when converting your trac setup to github, it is prudent to first try the migration into a test repository which you can delete afterwards.
+If this worked out fine and delivered the expected results, one can still aim the script at the real repository.

 Configuration
 -------------